kdboller/pythonsp500-plotly-dash/README.md

 [Here](https://medium.freecodecamp.org/why-you-need-python-environments-and-how-to-manage-them-with-conda-85f155f4353c) is a very thorough explanation on how to set up virtual environments within Anaconda.

 ## Requirements
-**[TO COME]** Provide brief walkthrough of how to use requirements.txt files and then conda or pip install the remaining files.

 For any packages not distributed under Anaconda, e.g., the Yahoo Finance package fix, you can do the following in your virtual environment:  ``pip install [name of package]``.